DesVis999/DesVis999/README.md

 DNIUF ---> Too anxious to talk to strangers

-DNIUCF ---> Likely too upset, or moody, to talk to anyone aside from; Aki, Ezra, Lizzie, Zander, Berry, or Fandom.
+DNIUCF ---> Do not interact unless close friend.
+Likely too upset, or moody, to talk to anyone aside from; Aki, Ezra, Lizzie, Zander, Berry, or Fandom.

+IWC ---> Interact With Caution, something may have occured to make me moody

 TC, C + H, FREECUDZ ---> Touch COmfort, I love touch at this moment!
 Cuddles or sitting next to me is fine!!